spiral-jobs/test-jobs/tests/ios-developer/README.md

 - Increase the speed as much as possible
 - Make the app CI buildable
 - Should be easy to configurable via. .env or any configuration
-- Pls. build the app in Objectiv-C
+- Pls. build the app in Swift

 ## Submit Test
 Please follow git-flow principals for commit's and push.